Scientific Name: Hylobates syndactylus

 HABITAT: Siamangs inhabit the tropical forests in Malaysia, Thailand and Sumatra.

 DIET: A typical siamang diet consists of leaves, fruit, some insects and small vertebrates.
 About half of their diet is purely leaves, making them much more folivorous than other gibbons.
 Since they are also frugivorous, siamangs will disperse seeds through their feces, which helps support forest regeneration.
-On average, a siamang will spend about five hours per day eating.
+On average, a siamang will spend 80% of hours awake feeding.

 Siamangs are easily distinguishable by the large air sac on their throat.
 This throat sac can inflate to a size comparable to the siamang’s entire head.
 They use these sacs to produce their loud, booming calls in order to establish or defend their territory from other siamangs nearby.
-A siamang will start calling and moving around to show the others where it is and, consequentially, where its territory lies.
 They generally produce these calls in the morning, but once afternoon rolls around they quiet down to rest.
 A typical siamang group will have around four members, including an alpha male and female.
 These apes generally mate for life, and they exhibit close pair bonding.